Azure Digital Twins Swagger reference documentation

 Swagger OAuth 2.0 authorization

 - The user principal that created the Azure Digital Twins resource will have a Space Administrator role assignment and will be able to create additional role assignments for other users.
-Such users and their roles can be authorized to call the APIs.
+Those users and their roles can be authorized to call the APIs.

 Name Replace with Example YOUR_SWAGGER_URL Your Management REST API documentation URL found in the portal